combust/mleap-docs/README.md

 deploying their research ML/data pipelines models to production API services.
 Even using Tensorflow can be difficult to set these services up if a company does not wish to use Python in their API stack or does not use Google ML Cloud.
-MLeap provides simple interfaces to executing entire ML pipelines, from feature transformers to classifiers, regressions, clustering algorithms, and neural networks.
+MLeap provides simple interfaces to execute entire ML pipelines, from feature transformers to classifiers, regressions, clustering algorithms, and neural networks.

 ### Portable Models

 Your models are your models.
-Take them with you wherever you go using our MLeap Bundles.
+Take them with you wherever you go using MLeap Bundles.
 Platforms like Microsoft Azure and Google ML can lock you into their services package.
 MLeap allows you to take your models with you wherever you go.

 ### Spark, Scikit-learn and Tensorflow: One Runtime

 Mixing and matching ML technologies becomes a simple task.
-Instead of requiring and entire team of developers to make research pipelines production ready, simply export to an MLeap Bundle and run your pipeline wherever it is needed.
+Instead of requiring an entire team of developers to make research pipelines production ready, simply export to an MLeap Bundle and run your pipeline wherever it is needed.